Dr. Yang-Ming Chang

 Ph.D., State University of New York - Buffalo, 1985

 Chang is Professor of Economics.
-His research interests include microeconomics (conflict and contest, risk and uncertainty, applied game theory), international trade, and industrial organization.
-Chang has concentrated his recent research projects on the economics of peace, the general equilibrium analysis of bargaining with endogenous and increasing destruction, as well as issues related to strategic trade policies, conflict, and modes of market competition.
+His research interests include microeconomics, international trade, and industrial organization.
+Chang has concentrated his recent research projects on the economics of peace, the general equilibrium analysis of bargaining with endogenous and increasing destruction, as well as issues related to strategic trade policies, resource conflict, market competition, and the environment.

-Chang’s work has appeared (or is forthcoming) in a number of professional journals, including Journal of Political Economy, Canadian Journal of Economics, Southern Economic Journal (2), Labour Economics, Journal of Population Economics (2), Managerial and Decision Economics, Information Economics and Policy, Public Finance Review, Annals of Finance, International Review of Economics and Finance (2), Journal of Development Studies, Open Economies Review, The Journal of International Trade & Economic Development, Review of World Economics, Defence and Peace Economics (3), The Economics of Peace and Security Journal, Economics Bulletin (3), The B.E.
-Journal of Economic Analysis & Policy, Review of Law and Economics, and European Journal of Political Economy.
+Chang’s work has appeared (or is forthcoming) in a number of professional journals, including Journal of Political Economy, Canadian Journal of Economics (2), Southern Economic Journal (2), Labour Economics, Journal of Population Economics (3), Economics Letters, Information Economics and Policy (2), International Review of Economics and Finance (2), Open Economies Review, The Journal of International Trade & Economic Development, Japan and the World Economy, Pacific Economic Review, Review of World Economics, Defence and Peace Economics (4), The Economics of Peace and Security Journal, Journal of Sports Economics, The B.E.
+Journal of Economic Analysis & Policy, Public Finance Review, Review of Law and Economics, European Journal of Political Economy, Review of International Economics, and Economic Inquiry.